Eclipse8422/PortFolio/README.md

 # PortFolio
-A Personal Portfolio App build with Django.
+A Personal Portfolio App built with Django.